Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Project-Food.md

     ## 4 2023-07-07 Fri   <NA>                summer             0 lunch  Home
     ## 5 2023-07-07 Fri   <NA>                summer             0 dinner China Family
     ## 6 2023-07-08 Sat   <NA>                summer             0 lunch  Home

+Create 2 categorical columns using `case_when`
+Create a column, the difference in `date` between this observation and the last observation with the same `food_class`

     ## # A tibble: 6 × 10
     ##   date       dow   breakfast         semester week_of_sem meal  food  food_class